nykajak/Mania/README.md

 4. Ensure that all filepaths end with /.
 5. Every basic MetricObject has a categories object,
 6. Every derived MetricObject has a categories list consisting of keys for two basic objects.

+### IMPORTANT TO NOTE

+1. The script.js is unstable and might break from DOM updates.
+2. There seems to be a limit to how many videos can fit inside a YouTube Queue (150).
+3. Script might need to be run multiple times before intended result.
+If so, refresh before.
+4. The queue might have a few duplicate/missing videos.
+Extend logic.py functionality to verify result.